 Strollers don’t have an age limit — instead, they use weight.
 This is because infants of the same age can have completely different weights.
 Exceeding the limit can make the buggy unstable.

 It’s also essential to verify the weight limit if you’re using a stroller board — an attachment for older toddlers.
-These are not for use with older kids — most have a limit of 50 to 55 pounds.
+These are not for use with older kids — most have a 50 to 55 pounds limit.

 2. Stroller Board Safety